 The per capita income in Lake Forest Park in 2018 was $58,030, which is wealthy relative to Washington and the nation.
 This equates to an annual income of $232,120 for a family of four.

-Lake Forest Park is a somewhat ethnically-diverse city.
+Lake Forest Park is a very ethnically-diverse city.
 The people who call Lake Forest Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lake Forest Park residents report their race to be White, followed by Asian.
-Important ancestries of people in Lake Forest Park include English, Irish, Norwegian, and Scottish.
+Important ancestries of people in Lake Forest Park include English, Irish, Norwegian, and Swedish.

 The most common language spoken in Lake Forest Park is English.
 Other important languages spoken here include Spanish and Chinese.